flutter/website/src/desktop.md

 ---

 Desktop support allows you to compile Flutter source code to a native Windows, macOS, or Linux desktop app.
 Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the Windows, macOS, or Linux platforms, or you can create your own.

 {{site.alert.warning}}
   **Beta!**
-  This page covers desktop support, which is available as beta-quality features in the Flutter beta channel.
+  This page covers desktop support, which is available as a beta release.
-  Support still has notable feature gaps, including accessibility support.
+  Beta support still has notable feature gaps, including accessibility support.
+  You can try a beta snapshot of desktop support on the stable channel, or you can keep up with the latest changes to desktop on the beta channel.
+  For more information, see the **Desktop** section in [What's new in Flutter 2][], a free article on Medium.
 {{site.alert.end}}

+[What's new in Flutter 2]: {{site.flutter-medium}}/whats-new-in-flutter-2-0-fe8e95ecc65

 {{site.alert.note}}
-  To compile a desktop app, you must build the app **on** the targeted platform: build a Windows app on Windows, a macOS app on macOS, and a Linux app on Linux.
+  To compile a desktop application, you must build it **on** the targeted platform: build a Windows application on Windows, a macOS application on macOS, and a Linux application on Linux.
-  If you experience a problem that hasn’t yet been reported, please file an issue and include "desktop:macos/linux/windows"
+  If you experience a problem that hasn’t yet been reported, please [file an issue][] and include "desktop:macos/linux/windows"
   (whichever platform is appropriate) in the title.
 {{site.alert.end}}

-## Beta Snapshot in Stable channel
+## Beta Snapshot in stable channel

-To make it easier to try out Desktop support for Flutter, we are shipping a snapshot of Flutter beta channel’s Desktop support in Flutter 2 stable.
-This means that you can easily try it out without needing to switch to the Flutter beta channel.
-However, the snapshot included in the stable channel will not be updated with the latest Flutter support for Desktop until the next Flutter stable release.
+To make it easier to try out desktop support for Flutter, we are shipping a snapshot of Flutter's desktop beta on the stable channel.
+This means that you can easily try desktop support without needing to switch to the Flutter beta channel.
+However, the snapshot included in the stable channel won't be updated until the next Flutter stable release.
+If you want the latest version of desktop support, you must switch to the Flutter beta channel.

 [file an issue]: {{site.github}}/flutter/flutter/issues/new?title=[desktop]:+%3Cdescribe+issue+here%3E&labels=%E2%98%B8+platform-desktop&body=Describe+your+issue+and+include+the+command+you%27re+running,+flutter_desktop%20version,+browser+version

 ## Requirements

-To create a Flutter app with desktop support, you need the following software:
+To create a Flutter application with desktop support, you need the following software:

 * Flutter SDK.
 See the
   [Flutter SDK][] installation instructions.